Staying Connected and Providing Care with New Technologies

 The Sensara system also track all present and past signals and patterns and provides the same basic features as other services.
 Where Sensara is different is in their machine learning capabilities; by continuously receiving signals over time, the software “learns” about the individual behavior and automatically adjusts to changing patterns.
 This helps reduce false alarms up to 90% and results in a quicker response when a real alarm is triggered.

 Canarycare also tracks movement, monitors the temperature, and oversees door activity without using Wi-Fi or wires.
-Through its special portal, one can view it from anywhere.
+Through its special portal, which one can view it from anywhere.
 No internet or phone line is needed, just cellular connections.
 Subscribers receive alerts through e-mail or text.

 Finally, Mybitat is another smart home monitoring system for the elderly, designed to respect privacy while being able to alert whoever is required when the senior’s physical or mental condition may be in jeopardy.